 The Atmos AG 65 has a great reputation with pro hikers for good reason: It offers excellent built quality, many useful features, and comes at a great price.
-It's also one of the lightest backpacks we've tested.
+It's also one of the lightest backpacks we've seen.
 Highly recommended!

 If you're looking to save money, this budget backpack is a perfect choice!
 It includes a lot of high-end features, is made in the USA, and you can buy it at a great price.
 The Sports Scout 3400 offers incredible value.